 There are twelve regularly scheduled meetings each year, normally held the fourth Monday of the month at 6:30 P.M. in the board room of the Administrative Offices.
-Meeting days and times may be rescheduled to accommodate Board Member schedules and holidays so check the Board calendar for actual meeting dates and time.
+Meeting days and times may be rescheduled to accommodate Board Member schedules and holidays, so check the Board calendar for actual meeting dates and times.

-Meetings of the Board are conducted in public, except for executive sessions during which Board members may discuss only certain types of business as defined by the Ohio law.
+Meetings of the Board are conducted in public, except for executive sessions during which Board members may discuss only certain types of business as defined by Ohio law.
 Examples of executive session matters are personnel issues, union contract negotiations, sale or purchase of property, and legal matters.
-Ohio law requires that all school board voting must be done in public, therefore executive sessions are for discussion purposes only and no action is taken during executive sessions.
+Ohio law requires that all school board voting must be done in public.
+Therefore, executive sessions are for discussion purposes only and no action is taken during executive sessions.